MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/troubleshoot-common-problems-with-web-deploy.md

 <a id="\_Toc239408316"></a>

-### 8. Remote Agent Service could not start listening on URL
+### 8. Remote Agent Service couldn't start listening on the URL

 | **Symptoms** | The Remote Agent Service couldn't start listening on the URL '{0}'.
 Make sure that the URL isn't in use. |
 | --- | --- |